Hispanics in the United States Marine Corps: Gulf War and Operation Restore Hope

 On August 2, 1990, Saddam Hussein sent an invading force of Iraqi troops into Kuwait.
 According to the United States government Hussein's forces would continue south into Saudi Arabia's oil fields.
 The United States military deployment to Saudi Arabia, Operation Desert Shield, grew rapidly to become the largest American deployment since the Vietnam War.

-On January 22, 1991, Captain Manuel Rivera, Jr. (1959–1991), a Marine aviator, became the first Hispanic soldier to be killed in Operation Desert Shield.
+On January 22, 1991, Captain Manuel Rivera Jr., a Marine aviator, became the first Hispanic soldier to be killed in Operation Desert Shield.
 Rivera was killed during a support mission over the Persian Gulf when his AV-8B Harrier smashed into the Omani coastline while approaching the deck of the amphibious assault ship USS Nassau (LHA-4) for a landing.

 In the 1950s, Rivera's parents moved from Puerto Rico to the mainland United States in search of opportunities.
-They settled down in the borough of the South Bronx in New York City, where Rivera was born and rented a low income apartment in a public housing project.
+They settled down in the South Bronx neighborhood of New York City, where Rivera was born and rented a low income apartment in a public housing project.
 At a young age Rivera became interested in obtaining a good education and in becoming a pilot.
 He was a good student and as a young man joined the Boy Scouts, eventually becoming an Eagle Scout.
 After finishing his primary education, he enrolled and attended Aviation High School pursuing his ambition of becoming a pilot.
 After graduating from high school, Rivera attended Dowling College in Long Island and earned his bachelor's degree.